We Are Hiring NOW! Click here to learn more.

 Virtual Job Fair on Wednesday, October 18 and Wednesday, October 25.
 Register Here!

 In case you missed it, you have an extra year to get the federal government’s REAL ID, thanks to the global pandemic.
 The original deadline was Oct.
 1, but has been extended to May 3, 2023 – after that date, you must have a REAL ID to access federal facilities, enter secure military installations, or board a domestic flight.

-The Department of Homeland Security (DHS) extended the deadline in March after COVID-19 forced Departments of Motor Vehicles around the country to close or reduce service.
+The Department of Homeland Security (DHS) extended the deadline after COVID-19 has caused delays at Departments of Motor Vehicles around the country.
 DHS oversees enforcement of the REAL ID Act, which strengthens national standards for driver’s license and identification cards.
 The act was passed in 2005 after the 9/11 Commission found that some of the Sept.
 11, 2001 hijackers used fraudulent driver’s licenses or state IDs to board the planes used in the terrorist attacks.

 States were provided 15 years to start issuing the REAL ID driver’s licenses and ID cards, and Homeland Security Today reported in mid-September that all 50 states are now compliant.
 Each jurisdiction issues its own unique license and maintains its own database of records.
 Please see information below about the jurisdictions in the DMV and their requirements.

 Currently, in Virginia, all applicants for a REAL ID must make an appointment at dmvNOW.com to apply in-person and provide DMV with physical documentation.
 Virginia residents who want a REAL ID compliant credential can start the process by selecting the documents that they will bring to DMV and then make an appointment at dmvNOW.com/appt.
 The DMV charges a $10 one-time surcharge in addition to standard fees for a driver’s license.
 A standard driver’s license renewal costs $32.